Helperbird/website/src/pages/help/how-to-deploy-helperbird-to-your-school-or-business.md

   OpenDyslexic
 twitterSocial: assets/images/graph/alt-highlighter.png
 facebookSocial: assets/images/graph/alt-highlighter.png
-featureTitle: How to deploy Helperbird
+cardTitle: How to deploy Helperbird
 featureDescription:
   Learn how to pause Helperbird, so you can focus on your work and turn on the features later.
 tags: guideFeatures